By car, train, plane, bus, taxi or even carpooling... Several options are available to you to get to our destination. Scroll below to access details.

 Getting around without a car

-A free shuttle connects the 2 free relay car parks in Cahors (Les Chartreux and Ludo-Rollès) outside the loop and the city center.
+A free shuttle connects the 2 free relay car parks of Cahors (Les Chartreux and Ludo-Rollès) outside the loop and the city center.
 In 2 minutes it drops you off in the city center of Cahors.
 It runs from Monday to Saturday morning with a passage every 10 or 20 minutes from the park and rides and stops.

 An obvious bus the city bus solution, which connects the different districts of Cahors.
 Free.
 4 lines to get around in the city centre.